England

 Degree apprenticeships

-If you do a degree apprenticeship, you will work alongside studying and be paid for it.
+If you choose a degree apprenticeship, you will work alongside studying and be paid for it.
 Your employer will also pay your tuition fees.

 Budgeting